jkraemer/redmine_airbrake/README.md

     Airbrake.configure do |config|
       config.project_id = 1234
-      config.project_key = {
+      config.project_key = CGI.escape({
         tracker: 'Bug',
         api_key: 'my_redmine_api_key',
         project: 'project_identifier',
         # ... other redmine_airbrake configuration options as above
-      }.to_json
+      }.to_json)
       config.host = 'https://my_redmine_host.com/'
       config.root_directory = Rails.root.to_s
     end

 As you can see the major difference is that there is now a `project_id` and `projec_key` where we just had an `api_key` before.
 Set the `project_id` to any number, it is ignored by this plugin but validated by the Airbrake client.
+The `project_key` will be used as a URL parameter so it should be escaped properly.

 Setting the target host (that's your Redmine running this plugin) has become much simpler - just put a complete URL into the `host` field and you're done.